sindrekjr/AdventOfCodeBase/README.md

 # AdventOfCodeBase
-Template project for solving Advent of Code in C#, running on .NET Core 3.1.
+Template project for solving Advent of Code in C#, running on .NET 5.0

 - [Features](#features)
 - [Getting started](#getting-started)